Urine Flow Test

 - Benign prostatic hypertrophy (BPH).
 This is enlargement of the prostate gland.
-It is not caused by cancer and often happens in men o age 50.
+It is not caused by cancer and often happens in men over age 50.
 The prostate wraps around the urethra.
 When it is enlarged, it can narrow the urethra and interfere with normal passage of urine from the bladder.
 If left untreated, the enlarged prostate can block the urethra completely.

 - Cancer of the prostate or bladder

 - Urinary blockage.
 A urinary tract blockage can happen for many reasons along any part of the urinary tract, from the kidneys to the urethra.
 It can lead to a urine backup.
 This can cause infection, scarring, or even kidney failure if untreated.